Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

 CHAIN:RESNUM:INSERTION_CODE if exists (eg: "A:27:B").

     !!! important
+        * Only one residue for mutation is supported!
         * We recommend using the reference structure (-cr) to ensure the perfect match between the selected residue in the defined structure or topology
         * This option allow `gmx_MMPBSA` to do the mutation.
 This way the user does not have to provide the mutant